-Greg Belenky, Jim Krueger, Dave Rector, and I embraced the once-in-a-lifetime opportunity to establish a state-of-the-art sleep research laboratory in Spokane.
-Following a period of quick expansion and a growing portfolio of extramural funding, the SPRC became an official Faculty Senate-approved center of the university in 2008.
-Bryan Vila built a simulation lab, others joined to teach in the medical sciences program, and the SPRC gained national and international recognition.
+The SPRC was built from funds secured through the efforts of former Congressman George Nethercutt.
+Greg Belenky, Jim Krueger, Dave Rector, Hans Van Dongen, and Bryan Vila established a state-of-the-art sleep research laboratory and adjoining simulation laboratory in Spokane.
+In 2008 the SPRC became an official Faculty Senate-approved center of the university and quickly started to expand and grow an impressive portfolio of extramural funding.
+Other faculty members joined to teach in the medical sciences program, and the SPRC gained national and international recognition.

 Today, the SPRC connects the sleep and performance-related research programs of more than twenty core faculty, a handful of affiliated faculty, and countless staff and students across seven of WSU’s colleges.